EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public.md

     If you want to introduce new `EnergyModel` types, it is important that the functions `emission_limit`, `emission_price`, and `co2_instance` are either functional for your new types or you have to declare corresponding functions.
     The first approach can be achieved through using the same name for the respective fields.

+    If you want to introduce new `AbstractInvestmentModel` types, you have to in additional consider the function `discount_rate`.

 ```@docs
 emission_limit
 emission_price
 co2_instance
+discount_rate
 ```

 ## Functions for running the model